Francesco Nuti: Accident and permanent disability

-On 2 September 2006, just before starting to shoot a new film (which was going to be titled Olga e i fratellastri Billi), Nuti was admitted to the hospital Policlinico Umberto I in Rome, following a severe fall from the stairs of his home.
-The accident caused Nuti a subdural hematoma that led to serious cerebral damage, leaving him unable to speak or move.
-In the following years, a few public appearances on Italian television publicly displayed his disabled condition, triggering both a powerful emotional response from Nuti's fans, and outrage for what was perceived as a ruthless exploitation of the former director's suffering.
-On 21 September 2016, a second fall led to Nuti being hospitalized in critical condition again.
-In July 2017, Nuti's daughter, Ginevra, became Nuti's legal guardian after her coming of age.
+On 2 September 2006, shortly before he was due to begin filming a new project—reportedly titled Olga e i fratellastri Billi—Nuti was admitted to Policlinico Umberto I in Rome after a serious fall down the stairs at his home.
+The accident caused a subdural hematoma that resulted in severe brain damage, leaving him unable to speak or move.
+In the years that followed, several appearances on Italian television showed the extent of his disability in public, prompting strong emotional reactions from fans as well as criticism from those who regarded those broadcasts as an exploitative use of the former director's condition.
+On 21 September 2016, a second fall led to his being hospitalized again in critical condition.
+In July 2017, after reaching the age of majority, Nuti's daughter Ginevra became his legal guardian.
 Nuti died on 12 June 2023, at the age of 68.